Need to talk? Call 1800 882 436.

 • whether you have private health insurance

-Talk to your doctor, a specialist clinic and your health insurer to find out what the different costs are and whether you, Medicare or your health insurance will be covering the costs.
+Speak to your doctor, your fertility clinic and your health insurer to find out what the different costs are.
+Check if Medicare or your private health insurance will cover your costs, and what you will need to pay out of pocket.

 Is fertility preservation available to everyone?

-Fertility clinics must follow Australian law and ethical guidelines covering the collection and storage of eggs, sperm and embryos for fertility preservation and fertility treatment.
-These may vary from state to state.
-Your doctor or a local fertility clinic will be able to help you better understand your options and opportunities in your state or territory.
+Fertility clinics must follow Australian law and ethical guidelines.
+These cover the collection and storage of eggs, sperm and embryos for fertility preservation and treatment.
+There may be some differences between Australian states and territories.
+Your doctor or fertility clinic will be able to help you understand your options and opportunities.

 Learn more here about the development and quality assurance of healthdirect content.